Why Does My Hair Feel Sticky After Washing?

 How do you get rid of sticky hair without washing again?

-If you need a quick fix for sticky hair and don’t have time to wash it, you can try the classic last-ditch-effort hair solution: try using dry shampoo.
+If you need a quick fix for sticky hair and don’t have time to wash it, you can try the classic last-ditch-effort hair solution: dry shampoo.

-Dry shampoo will get rid of most of the stickiness and should even out your hair quite nicely, giving it shine without the grease!
+Dry shampoo will remove most of the stickiness and should even out your hair quite nicely, giving it shine without the grease!

 How do I know if I have product build-up?